synergy-design-system/synergy-design-system/packages/metadata/README.md

 ## Internal Modules

-Collectors, writers, pipeline orchestration, and CLI build logic are internal runtime behavior and may change without notice.
+Collectors, writers, pipeline orchestration, schemas, core helpers, and CLI build logic live under `src/internal/` and are internal runtime behavior that may change without notice.

+For repository-local tooling, an internal barrel exists at `src/internal/index.ts`, but it is intentionally not exported or published as part of the package contract.